gradlab/CtTrajectories_AllVariants/README.md

 __diagnose_fit.R__ stores key diagnostics from the MCMC fit, including the Gelman Rhat statistic and the number of divergent transitions.

+__make_figures_overall_withvax.R__ generates figures comparing fits from across runs (currently set to compare alpha/delta/non-VOIVOC trajectories and breakthrough/non-breakthrough infections).

-__make_figures_overall.R__ generates figures comparing fits from across runs (currently set to compare B.1.1.7 trajectories and B.1.429 trajectories against non-VOI/VOC trajectories).
+__save_figures_overall_withvax.R__ generates more figures comparing fits from across runs (currently set to compare alpha/delta/non-VOIVOC trajectories and breakthrough/non-breakthrough infections), and saves them.

+__makewhiskers_deltavax.R__ makes whisker plots for breakthrough vs. non-breakthrough infections subsetting to only delta infections.

+__makewhiskers_vaxman.R__ makes whisker plots according to vaccine manufacturer (Pfizer-BioNTech or Johnson & Johnson/Janssen)

 All code is available under the GNU General Public License, version 3, included in this repository under the following terms: